tanveerf/SIEMSetting/README.md

    - Open a new tab in the browser and navigate to the Azure portal.
    - Begin setting up Azure Sentinel, which is described as a quick process.

+#### Step 4:
+1. Remote Desktop Access to VM: The VM is accessed via remote desktop.
+The public IP address of the VM is used for this purpose, and the user logs in with the credentials created during the VM setup.
+2. Security Event Log Review: Inside the VM, the Event Viewer is opened to review security events, focusing on event ID 4625, which indicates failed login attempts.
+This helps in monitoring unauthorized access attempts.
+3. Downloading and Running PowerShell Script: A PowerShell script is downloaded (or copied) and run on the VM.
+This script is designed to extract IP addresses from failed login attempts and convert them to geographical data using an IP geolocation API.
+4. API Key for Geolocation: The user is instructed to obtain an API key from a geolocation service provider to enable the conversion of IP addresses to geographic data.
+5. Creation of Custom Log File: The script outputs a custom log file containing geographic information of the attackers.
+This file is stored in a specific directory (C:\ProgramData) on the VM.
+6. Firewall Settings on VM: The VM’s firewall settings are adjusted to respond to ICMP echo requests, making it more discoverable on the internet, which is essential for the honeypot setup.
+7. Observation of Attack Data: The script runs continuously, logging each failed login attempt with associated geographic data.
+This data will later be used to create a geo map in Azure Sentinel.
+8. API Key Limitations: There is a mention of the limitations of the free API key for geolocation service, which allows only a thousand calls per day.
+An upgrade is suggested for more extensive usage.

+#### Step 4:

+1. Creating a Custom Log in Log Analytics Workspace: After minimizing the Azure VM, the next step is to create a custom log in the Log Analytics Workspace to incorporate the custom log with geodata from the VM.
+2. Copying Log File from VM: The log file, which is on the VM, is copied to the host machine.
+This is done by accessing the VM, copying the contents of the log file, and pasting it into a new file on the host machine.
+3. Configuring the Custom Log: The custom log is set up in Azure by specifying the file path where the log resides on the VM and providing other necessary details.
+4. Extracting Fields from the Log Data: Various fields like latitude, longitude, country, and state are extracted from the raw log data.
+This is done through Azure's interface, ensuring that the data is correctly parsed.
+5. Setting up Azure Sentinel: Azure Sentinel is then set up to use the log data.
+The process involves configuring a new workbook in Sentinel and adding a query to visualize the data on a world map.
+6. Configuring Map Visualizations: The map visualization is configured to display data based on latitude and longitude or by country.
+This setup allows for the geographic plotting of the source of failed login attempts.
+7. Testing and Verifying the Setup: The setup is tested by intentionally failing to log into the VM, ensuring that the failed attempts are logged, parsed, and displayed correctly on the Sentinel map.
+8. Monitoring for Cyber Attacks: The system is left running to collect data on real cyber attacks.
+The Azure Sentinel dashboard is set to auto-refresh every five minutes to display the latest data.

+#### Step 5: Analysis of Results
+1. Geographic Distribution of Attacks: The VM experienced a significant number of attacks from Russia, Asia, Southeast Asia, and a few from the Netherlands, France, and Chile.
+Interestingly, fewer attacks than expected were observed from the Washington D.C. and Virginia areas in the United States.
+2. Nature of Internet Exposure: The text highlights that any device exposed to the internet, regardless of its significance or the owner's profile, is prone to cyber attacks.
+This includes both personal and business devices, emphasizing that mere internet presence makes a device a target.
+3. Common Attack Patterns: Many attackers attempted to access the VM using common usernames like "administrator."
+This underscores the importance of avoiding predictable usernames and implementing strong security measures.
+4. Importance of Strong Passwords and Multi-Factor Authentication: Given the high number of login attempts from around the world in just 18 hours, the use of strong passwords and multi-factor authentication is stressed as crucial defense mechanisms.
+5. Global Reach of Cyber Attacks: The text notes the global nature of cyber attacks, with attempts originating from various continents.
+However, some regions like Africa and Australia showed fewer attacks in the observed period.
+6. Continuous Threat Monitoring: The author expects the number of attacks to increase as the VM becomes more known on the internet, highlighting the need for continuous monitoring of cyber threats.
+7. Educational Value and Resumé Building: The author suggests that practicing setting up and monitoring such a VM can be valuable for learning and can be included in a cybersecurity professional's resume.

+In summary, the text provides a real-world example of the widespread and indiscriminate nature of cyber attacks, emphasizing the importance of robust cybersecurity practices for any internet-connected device.